synergy-design-system/synergy-design-system/packages/mcp/README.md

 - "Show me the setup instructions for tokens"
 - "Give me the Synergy assets setup and limitations"

+## Available Prompts

+The MCP server currently registers 1 prompt.

+### 1. `explain-component-rules`

+**Description:** Explains the usage rules, design guidelines, and accessibility considerations for a Synergy component.

+**Parameters:**

+- `component` (string, required): The component name.
+Must start with `syn-`, for example `syn-button`.

+**Example prompts:**

+- "Explain the rules for syn-button"
+- "What are the design and accessibility guidelines for syn-dialog?"
+- "Give me the usage guidance for syn-accordion"

 ## Usage Examples

 ### Command Line Interface